 If you prefer to explore by yourself, then that’s easy to do.

-Start at Bourke Street Mall, a pedestrian-only block that’s chockers with shopping options, including iconic Australian department stores, Myer and David Jones.
+Start at the Bourke Street Mall, a pedestrian-only block that’s chockers with shopping options, including iconic Australian department stores, Myer and David Jones.
 From Bourke Street Mall, enter Royal Arcade and then pass over into Block Arcade.
 Both arcades are decked out with high ceilings and ornately tiled floors – the spoils of Melbourne’s wealth during the gold rush of the 1800s.

 Just a few steps from the lavish arcades you’ll find Melbourne’s grids of grimy laneways.
 These laneways were originally used for horse and cart access.
-Now, they’re gritty galleries for Melbourne’s famous street art scene.
+Now, they’re gritty outdoor galleries for Melbourne’s famous street art scene.

-Pop into a few of these.
+Pop into a few of laneways.
 Hosier Lane is always packed with people trying to snap the perfect Instagram selfie but has some of the most current street art.
 ACDC Lane (which leads into Duckboard Place) has plenty of works in amongst the dumpster bins, including a small Banksy.
 I also love the picture framed street art and sculptures in Presgrave Place.

 The artworks are always being painted over, so no matter how many times you wander down these alleyways, you’ll always see something new.

 Melbourne’s Chinatown isn’t as big as other cities’ but it packs a lot of punch with its food.
-Stop here for lunch and chow down on dumplings at Shanghai Dumpling House, HuTong or ShanDong Mama.
+Stop here for lunch and chow down on dumplings at Shanghai Village, Shanghai Dumpling House, HuTong or ShanDong Mama.
 Or go upscale at Gingerboy or Flower Drum.

 State Library Victoria

-If you didn’t do the walking tour in the morning, stop by the State Library to admire this grand building.
+If you didn’t do the free walking tour in the morning, stop by the State Library to admire this grand building.
 From the outside it’s pretty awesome, but inside you’ll find incredible rooms like the newly reopened Queen’s Hall and the domed La Trobe Reading Room.

 Exhibitions here house Ned Kelly’s armour and important Australian artworks.

 There’s also The Edge, glass cube that projects from the 88th floor of the Eureka Tower.
 One for the daredevils!!
-Book tickets online here.

 5 day Melbourne itinerary: Day 2